hellt/markdown-footnote-sorter/README.md

 # markdown-footnote-sorter

-A script to sort footnotes in a markdown file.
+A script to sort footnotes in a Markdown file.

 Reads a Markdown file passed as the first argument and sorts footnotes.
 The reference links will be numbered in